ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 order is:
   - locking granularity
   - oversharing
-  - using locks to guarantee liveness
+  - using locks to provide existence guarantees
-  - using atomics to guarantee liveness
+  - using atomic references to provide existence guarantees
   - poor cache locality between L3 caches or NUMA domains